Kick streamer Matthewdota's 2026 net worth revealed

 Matthewdota helped Thunder Awaken take 5th/6th at The International 2022 and won a hefty reward.
 Image credit: Valve

 The Dota 2 pro’s Kick activity through his Matthewdota would also contribute to his net worth.
-He has partnered with 1xBET, an online sports betting casino, and likely receives a set income as a benefit.
+He has partnered with 1xBET, an online sports betting casino, and is net worth is likely boosted further by this.

-Additionally, as he streams so much and has quite a large following, he almost certainly adds to his net worth with earnings for his Matthewdota channel from Kick’s KCIP program.
+Additionally, as he streams so much and has quite a large following, there’s a high probability that he adds to his net worth with earnings from his Kick channel.
+It’s unconfirmed whether the streamer is part of KPP, but other creators have reported high incomes even with Kick’s partner status.

-With his gambling sponsorship and Kick revenue combined with his established history of esports winnings, it’s expected that Matthew has a net worth of over half a million dollars, and it could be climbing significantly higher depending as his presence on Kick continues to grow.
+With his gambling sponsorship and Kick revenue combined with his established history of esports winnings, as of 2026, it’s estimated that Matthew has a net worth between $500,000 and $1,000,000, and it could be climbing significantly higher as his presence on Kick continues to grow.

 So long as Matthew continues competing at top Dota 2 esports events, he’s liable to bring in a healthy chunk of additional winnings at any given event.
 It has happened before, and it could certainly happen again for the skilled MOBA player.